 Hard Brain Teasers

-Answer: They didn’t play each other.
-(False assumptions are killers to sound logic.)
+Answer: They didn’t play with each other.
+(False assumptions make for a good brainteaser.)

 Answer: They were triplets.